niiknow/docker-nginx-image-proxy/README.md

 * Or in a QueryString: ?g=Center&w=100&h=100

 And if that doesn't work, you can always use your custom nginx config by passing the config url into docker run environment variable: SERVER_CONF

+# Additional features
+- [x] /healthcheck endpoint
+- [x] 302 redirect to origin server on proxy error
+- [x] empty gif on other errors

 # Example